samir-hub/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model.
+It is an object that contains every element on the webpage.

 2. What is an event?

+An event is every interaction that a user has with the website.
+We can add features using JS by reacting to the user's interactions with the website.

 3. What is an event listener?

+An event listener is a method that listens for a specific event that then causes a specific action to occur on a specific element.

 4. Why would we convert a NodeList into an Array?

+We would want to convert a NodeList into an array in order use useful array methods on them.

 5. What is a component?

+A component is a reusable unit made up of HTML, CSS and JavaScript.

 ### Git Set up